What I Learned From a PhD Module in Machine Learning

 "When situations do not conform to established frames of reference - when the hardest part of the problem is figuring out what the problem is - planning alone is inadequate and design becomes essential.
 In these situations, absent a design process to engage the problem's essential nature, planners default to doctrinal norms; they develop plans based on the familiar rather than an understanding of the real situation".

 The SCÖ project defaulted to exactly this pattern.
-It had a plan but no framework within which that plan could operate; planning was applied to a domain nobody had mapped or understood, and it got nowhere.
+It had a plan but no domain model within which that plan could operate; planning was applied to a domain nobody had mapped or understood, and it got nowhere.
 Meanwhile, the project milestones were quietly redefined as original goals proved unachievable, and the performance of innovation - meetings held, reports filed, workshops facilitated - substituted for the substance of it.
-The question of why this happened - whose interests the absence of design work served, and what institutional pressures made planning-without-framework not just tolerable but preferable - is one this series will hopefully attend to in due course.
+The question of why this happened - whose interests the absence of domain engineering work served, and what institutional pressures made planning-without-framework not just tolerable but preferable - is one this series will attend to in due course.

 What This Opens Up

-On this account - design as problem setting, planning as problem solving - design is logically prior to planning.
-The framework has to exist before navigation within it becomes meaningful.
+On the field manual's account - design as problem setting, planning as problem solving - design is logically prior to planning.
+The domain model has to exist before navigation within it becomes meaningful.
 But the field manual's clean separation is a particular conception of design, rooted in the systemic design and military design traditions, and it deserves some reflection.
 Dubberly (2022) argues that framing design as problem solving at all - even as a complementary counterpart to planning - misrepresents the activity; in practice, "the process of designing leads to the discovery of both alternative means and alternative goals", which means design is not just setting the problem for planning to solve but continuously reframing what the problem is.
 And Drummond (2021) identifies the more common organisational reality: "by the time we turn our attention to the 'user experience' of the service we are designing, we are often limited in scope because of decisions that were made long before we started".
-Design rarely arrives with the authority to set the framework; it arrives after the plan has been drawn up, the funding secured, the commitments made - and is expected to operate within constraints it had no role in shaping, sometimes by people whose understanding of the problem space is partial or oversimplified.
+Design rarely arrives with the authority to construct the domain model; it arrives after the plan has been drawn up, the funding secured, the commitments made - and is expected to operate within constraints it had no role in shaping, sometimes by people whose understanding of the problem domain is partial or oversimplified.

-What matters here, then, is not the theoretical priority of design over planning but the structural observation that follows from it: organisationally, culturally, institutionally, the work of constructing the framework is often not recognised as real work.
+What matters here, then, is not the theoretical priority of design over planning but the structural observation that follows from it: organisationally, culturally, institutionally, the work of constructing the domain model is often not recognised as real work.
 The "real work" is planning and delivery.
-The consequence is that the most foundational decisions - how the problem domain is understood and represented - get made implicitly, by whoever happens to be building the system or structuring the programme, or securing its funding.
+The consequence is that the most foundational decisions - how the problem domain is understood and represented, what Guarino (2002) would call the ontological commitments - get made implicitly, by whoever happens to be building the system or structuring the programme, or securing its funding.

-There is also the question of what happens when design work reveals that the plan is impossible.
+There is also the question of what happens when domain engineering work reveals that the plan is impossible.
 This is what my concept mapping at SCÖ did.
-It made visible that the preconditions for the plan did not exist and the likelihood of building a structure or putting in place enough pre-requisites to even prototype a service were limited, or would take a long time.
+It made visible that the preconditions for the plan did not exist and the likelihood of building enough infrastructure to even prototype a service were limited, or would take a long time.
 The organisational response - acknowledged but not engaged - is worth examining in its own right.

 Why This Matters for Service Design

-The questions above - about where state spaces come from, about the relationship between planning and design, about what happens when formalisms meet institutional reality - are not only relevant to my experience at SCÖ.
+The questions above - about where domain models come from, about the relationship between planning and design, about what happens when formal representational requirements meet institutional reality - are not only relevant to my experience at SCÖ.
 They point toward a challenge that service design as a discipline has not yet adequately addressed.

-Public services are increasingly shaped by algorithmic systems.
+Public services are increasingly shaped by algorithmic and agentic systems.
 The Pathway Generator at SCÖ was one example, but the same structural requirements operate in risk scoring systems that allocate resources, triage tools that prioritise cases, and the generative and agentic technologies now entering public service delivery.
-All of these systems presuppose representations of the domains they operate in - objects with properties, states with transitions, events with preconditions and effects - whether those representations are made explicit (as in PDDL-style planning) or absorbed implicitly from training data (as in large language models).
+All of these systems presuppose representations of the domains they operate in - entities with properties, states with transitions, events with preconditions and effects - whether those representations are engineered explicitly (as in a PDDL domain file or a knowledge graph schema), inferred from data (as in a machine learning pipeline), or distributed across configurations (as in an agentic system's tool definitions and retrieval architecture).
 Someone has to construct or interrogate those representations.
 These are design decisions of the first order; they determine what the system can see, what it can reason about, and what it renders invisible.

-This series is an attempt to build the conceptual infrastructure that would allow service design to engage with these questions.
+This series is an attempt to build the conceptual infrastructure that would allow service design to engage with these questions - to participate in domain engineering for complex service contexts.
 It proceeds in layers.
 The first is ontological: what are public services fundamentally about, what kinds of objects do they engage with, what events change those objects, and how do different traditions - cognitive science, information systems, philosophy, social theory - define these categories?
 The second is representational: how can these ontological categories be formally expressed, whether through Gärdenfors's conceptual spaces as a geometric framework for meaning, Harel's statecharts as a visual formalism for reactive systems, or the underlying mathematical structure of state spaces?
 The third is grammatical: what compositional systems - Wilkinson's Grammar of Graphics, Iqbal's service grammar built on Promise Theory, Frost's Atomic Design - allow complex service architectures to be described, analysed, and constructed?
-And the fourth is critical: what are the limits and politics of formalisation itself, and what happens when the messy, contested, contextual reality of public services meets the demands of formal representation?
+A companion series on Language, Frames, and Domain Understanding extends this grammatical layer into the linguistic structures - case grammar, frame semantics, verb-noun distinctions - that shape how services are described and how computational systems parse those descriptions.
+And the fourth layer is critical: what are the limits and politics of formalisation itself, and what happens when the messy, contested, contextual reality of public services meets the demands of formal representation?

-The series draws throughout on what I experienced at SCÖ as empirical material for understanding how design work operates (and fails to operate) at the boundary between institutional practice and algorithmic reasoning.
+The series draws throughout on what I experienced at SCÖ as empirical material for understanding how domain engineering work operates (and fails to operate) at the boundary between institutional practice and algorithmic reasoning.

-The ambition is not to resolve these questions but to equip service designers - and the interdisciplinary teams they work within - with a richer conceptual vocabulary for engaging with the formal and ontological commitments that algorithmic systems require.
-If design is to have a substantive role in shaping how public services integrate with algorithmic and agentic technology, rather than being confined to the interface layer after the consequential decisions have already been made, it needs this kind of infrastructure.
+The ambition is not to resolve these questions but to equip service designers - and the interdisciplinary teams they work within - with a richer conceptual vocabulary for engaging with the formal and ontological commitments that algorithmic and agentic systems require.
+If design is to have a substantive role in shaping how public services integrate with these technologies, rather than being confined to the interface layer after the consequential domain engineering decisions have already been made, it needs this kind of infrastructure.

-Next: "Objects, Entities, and Things: What Services Act Upon" - what counts as an "object" in the context of public services, and why the answer matters for state-space construction.
+Next: "Objects, Entities, and Things: What Services Act Upon" - what counts as an "object" in the context of public services, and why the answer matters for domain modelling.

 References